SISE-Web-Development-Environments/319084893_317649606/README.md

 If the pacman eats the snail, all the monsters will move slow for a few seconds (and the game music will start to play with slow motion too :)).

 - Second functionality we have added is the "God mode" power.
 You can see a green tube icon that "stands" on the same place on the board.
 If the pacman eats the tube, the pacman turns to green and gets power for a few seconds.
-The power is than every time it tackles with a monsters, the pacman will not die and instead the specific monster that the pacman tackled with will be pushed to its initial place on the board.
+The power is that every time the pacman tackles with a monster, the pacman will not die
+and the specific monster that the pacman tackled with will be pushed to its initial place on the board.

 - A moving star icon that if the pacman eats it, 50 points will be added to his score.